AhmedMAfana/dynamicformsreadme/dynamic-forms.md

    - SelectWithButtonsField
    - SelectWithGroupsField

+call inputs type from   "@core/dynamic-forms"  like

+    import  {TextField} from "@core/dynamic-forms";

     <script setup lang="ts">
       const form =  reactive({
         id : 'your module name or what ever u need' ,